mistergjones/taskTimeBoxer/README.md

 This application is to enable the user to add/delete notes and commence a countdown timer to help time-box the outcome.

-From a developer's point of view, it was to further explore and understand how to implement a React app with the use of hooks (i.e. setState / useEffect) with a interval countdown timer.
+From a developer's point of view, it was to further explore and understand how to implement a React app with the use of hooks (i.e. setState / useEffect) with an interval countdown timer.

 ## Task Time Boxer Link